 ESL101 This site lists a number of English-teaching jobs in Russia.

 The following are the most popular sites for looking for a job in Russia.
 They are all, however, geared mostly to Russians.
 Note that special documentation is needed to hire foreigners in Russia so not all employers are willing to do it.
 However, it can't hurt to check these listings out as well!

-Your best opportunities for employment are likely to be found on-the-ground in Russia, through the personal contacts that you'll make here.
-Here's an annotated list of resources that you can use to jump into the local social scene and start schmoozing.
+Your best opportunities for employment are likely to be found on-the-ground in Russia, through the personal contacts that you'll make.
+Here's an annotated list of resources that you can use to jump into the local social scene.

-RedTape.ru This is a forum largely populated by long-term expats in Russia, expat veterans, and English-fluent Russians who have befriended them.
+RedTape.ru This is a forum largely populated by long-term expats in Russia and English-fluent Russians.
 This can be great for finding roommates, finding out where the local "in" scene is among expats (helpful as companies who have hired one expat are more likely to hire another), general networking and getting questions answered.

 Expat.ru This is essentially a much larger version of RedTape.ru.
 There are several long-term expats here, but also many more short-term expats, and many, many more Russians of various levels of English fluency.
 Expat.ru can be great for advertising yourself as an English teacher and finding roommates and friends.